bombasticSlacks/Aspirant/Game/Craftsman.md

 You can also as [Production Work](Activities#Production%20Work) [Craft](Crafting) and modify storage items, more details in [Designing-Storage](Designing-Storage).

 #### Routine Maintenance
-As an [Evening Activity](Activities#Evening%20Activity) you may repair 2 points of armour integrity to each ally's armour.
+As a [Travel Activity](Activities#Travel%20Activity) you may repair 2 points of armour integrity to each ally's armour.
+Each ally's weapon deals 1 additional damage until the next [Travel Segment](Telling-The-Story#Travel%20Segment).

 #### Weak Spot
 You know the Armour Integrity, weakness, and resistance of any character's armour that you can see.

 #### Specialized Tools
-As an [Evening Activity](Activities#Evening%20Activity), you can select a specific [Toolkit](Gear#Toolkits) to prepare.
+As a [Travel Activity](Activities#Travel%20Activity), you can select a specific [Toolkit](Gear#Toolkits) to prepare.
 When using that tool kit during the next [Travel Segment](Telling-The-Story#Travel%20Segment), you get a +2 to all skill tests.

 ---
 ### Advanced